ForAug: Mitigating Biases in Image Classification via Controlled Image Compositions: Image Infill Ratio

 \section{Image Infill Ratio}

 \Cref{tbl:high-rat} shows infills for images where Grounded SAM \cite{Ren2024} marks a high percentile of the image as the foreground object (Infill Ratio), that has to be erased by the infill models.
-While LaMa tends to fill those spots with mostly black or gray and textures similar to what we saw in \Cref{tab:infill-examples}, Attentive Eraser tends to create novel patterns by copying what is left of the background all over the rest of the image. \Cref{fig:infill-distr} plots the distribution of infill ratios in \schemename.
+The examples show that when the infilled region becomes large, both methods begin to lose coherent global structure, with outputs dominated by repetitive or texture‑like patterns.
+LaMa tends to produce smoother, more uniform surfaces, like we saw in \Cref{tab:infill-examples}, while Attentive Eraser often generates denser, more regular texture patterns.
+Across the rows, increasing infill ratio corresponds to increasingly homogeneous results, with only faint hints of original scene cues remaining. \Cref{fig:infill-distr} plots the distribution of infill ratios in \schemename.
 While there is a smooth curve of the number of detections decreasing with the infill ratio until $\approx 90\%$, there is an additional peak at $\approx 100\%$ infill ratio.
-We believe that this peak is made up of failure cases of Grounded~SAM.
+We hypothesize that this peak is made up of failure cases of Grounded~SAM.

 We filter out all backgrounds that have an infill ratio larger than our pruning threshold $t_\text{prune} = 0.8$, which translates to $10\%$ of backgrounds.
+Per-class rates are not uniform, but no class is removed: $95$\% of classes retain $\geq 70$\% of their BGs, and the worst-affected class (n03841143: odometer) retains $30$\%.
+Thus, each class retains a substantial BG-pool.